 Simply put, the region presents strategic opportunities for the Jewish people, Israel, and the transatlantic relationship.
 Amid political uncertainty on the continent, AJC also wanted to send clear messages of support to institutions like the EU and NATO.

 In fact, AJC’s engagement with the region is not new.
-More than 25 years ago, AJC established the Promoting Tolerance program with the German-based Friedrich Naumann Foundation.
+More than 25 years ago, AJC established the Advancing Democracy program with the German-based Friedrich Naumann Foundation.
 Nearly 400 Central European leaders have participated in these 10-day seminars.
 Learn More